dmentre/re-demexp/condorcet/condorcet-high-level-spec.md

 > Line 1: "number-of-candidates" string

-> Line 2: integer number corresponding to the number of possible candidates
+> Line 2: two-digit integer number corresponding to the number of
+> possible candidates

 > Line 3: "votes" string

-> Line 4 to n-1: list of at most number-of-candidates integers in the
+> Line 4 to n-1: list of at most number-of-candidates two-digit integers
-> range 1..number-of-candidates.
-Each integer is separated by a single
+> in the range 1..number-of-candidates.
+Each integer is separated by a
-> white space
+> single white space

 > Line n: "end" string